Recycle laundry bottles, caps, and paperboard through TerraCycle’s platform.

 Use our interactive map to search for available recycling options near you, and after using don’t forget to rate your experience.

-Program accepted waste: all brands of #5 plastic laundry caps and #2 plastic laundry bottles.
+Program accepted waste: paperboard laundry care packaging and all brands of #5 plastic laundry caps and #2 plastic laundry bottles.
 Caps must be secured to their respective bottles when being recycled.
 All Tide bottles and caps are #5 and #2 plastic respectively.

 HOW TO NAVIGATE THE INTERACTIVE MAP

 Begin by typing in your address.
-(If there are no recycling options nearby, you will be eligible to join the free program and recycle from any location you wish).
+(If there are no recycling options nearby, you will be eligible to join the free Fabric Care Recycling Program and recycle from any location you wish.)

 You may zoom in or out of the map to narrow or broaden your search by clicking the plus/minus buttons on the bottom right corner of the map.